-Imbolc, also referred to as Candlemas or Oimelc, occurs on February 2, 2022.
+Imbolc, which welcomes in spring, is also referred to as Candlemas or Oimelc.
+The next celebration will be occurs on Monday, February 1, 2027.
 This is an exciting holiday of the returning light.
 Spring is coming!

 The Celtic holiday honors Brigid, the fire goddess of healing, inspiration, and smithcraft.
 The mantra is refresh, renew, rededicate!